hubmapconsortium/ccf/README.md

-# CCF Portal
+# CCF Portal (DEPRECATED)

-HuBMAP CCF Portal
+The HuBMAP CCF Portal is now the HuBMAP Human Reference Atlas Portal at <https://humanatlas.io>! :sparkler:

+## New URL is <https://humanatlas.io>! :tada: